 Methodology of a scenario-based assessment

-6. Evaluate performance and provide guidance on implementation
+- Evaluate Blue Team performance and provide guidance on implementation

-Stage 6 is a particularly important phase of the assessment process.
-Continuous review and improvement of threat detection techniques and processes is essential to ensure blue teams are prepared to defend against genuine attacks and capable of swiftly identifying and eliminating them to limit the damage and disruption they cause.
+Stage six is an essential phase of the assessment process.
+Continuous review and improvement of threat detection techniques and processes is essential to ensure that security tools, processes and skillsets are continually optimised to defend against genuine attacks by swiftly identifying and eliminating breaches in their infancy.

 The challenges of scenario-based testing

-Regardless of size or industry, all organisations need a high level of red and blue team expertise to effectively combat cyber threats.
+Regardless of size or industry, all organisations need a combination of red and blue team expertise to effectively combat cyber threats.
 The reality for many businesses, however, is that they lack the people and resources necessary to implement a scenario-based testing approach.

 Buyers should look for a service provider with experience in offensive security, capable of fostering a collaborative ‘purple team’ approach between red and blue team resources and integrating scenario-based testing into threat detection processes.